 Mobility as a Service (MaaS) is a relatively new mobility concept which relies on the integration of multiple mobility service providers under the umbrella of a unique digital interface (MaaSLab, 2018; Hietanen, 2014; Kamargianni and Matyas, 2017).
 This user-centric, intelligent mobility management and distribution system enables end users to seamlessly plan and pay their journeys, thus offering flexible, reliable and seamless mobility based on their travel needs (Hensher, 2017).
 Although the MaaS concept began just a few years ago in 2012 in Gothenburg of Sweden, where the real-life demonstration of UbiGo took place as part of the Go:Smart project (Karlsson et al., 2016), a number of MaaS demonstrations have arisen in Europe and worldwide.
 A successful example of MaaS implementation is the so-called "Helsinki Model", which was first proposed by Heikkilä (2014) and was subsequently commercialized as Whim application.
 Table 9 presents several MaaS applications that have been developed mainly in Europe as well as in the United States and Australia.
-Since MaaS: i) MaaS4EU, ii) IMOVE and iii) MyCorridor.
+Since MaaS is a promising concept, the European Commission is currently funding three projects on MaaS: i) MaaS4EU, ii) IMOVE and iii) MyCorridor.
 Based on the current state of the art and practice, the main elements of MaaS are presented in Table 9.